Perspective | How wonderful was that Nationals Opening Day? Let us count the ways.

 The fans who were allowed in, man did they cheer — as Scherzer walked to the bullpen to warm up, as Stephen Strasburg was introduced, when Turner tied it with his homer in the third.
 So many elements swirled together to make up those roars.
 Relief and joy, both pent up over these long months, were chief among them.
 But there was a non-manufactured normalcy, too.
 We’re done with the cardboard cutouts and the canned crowd noise.
 Bob McDonald with the anthem and D.C.
 Washington belting out “God Bless America”?
 Yes, please.
 A beer and a dog and the right to boo Freddie Freeman?
 Serve it all up to Nats fans.

 “It feels amazing,” Soto said.
-“I can’t even believe in the late innings, with the noise in the crowd made my heart going a little bit quicker.
-It feels nice.”
+“I can’t even believe ... the late innings, with the noise and the crowd, it made my heart go a little bit quicker.”

 No one can or will say how long many of the players sidelined by the coronavirus and contact tracing will be out.
 “As soon as we can get them back, we’ll get them back on the field” was all Martinez could offer, which isn’t much.